Lamsa Bible

 The Holy Bible from Ancient Eastern Manuscripts (commonly called the Lamsa Bible) was published by George M. Lamsa in 1933.
 It was derived, both Old and New Testaments, from the Syriac Peshitta, the Bible used by the Assyrian Church of the East and other Syriac Christian traditions.

 Lamsa, following the tradition of his church, claimed that the Aramaic New Testament was written before the Greek version, a view known as Aramaic primacy.
 This contrasts with the academic consensus that the language of the New Testament was Greek.
 Lamsa thus claimed his translation was superior to versions based on later Greek manuscripts.
-While Lamsa's claims are rejected by the academic community his translation remains the best known of Aramaic to English translations of the New Testament.
+While Lamsa's claims are rejected by the academic community, his translation remains the best known Aramaic to English translation of the New Testament.

 Textual differences between Peshitta and Greek manuscripts

 Some places in Lamsa's translation differ from the Greek texts used as the basis of other English-language Bibles.